gemlarin/navShrink/readme.md

 # NavShrink

 NavShrink is a jQuery plugin for your Bootstrap navbar.
 It works by evaluating scroll position to control the expansion and contraction of the navbar.
+On page load, the navbar will be in its expanded height state, but will shrink to a shorter height as the page is scrolled - freeing up additional space in the viewport for content.

 It works in all modern browsers.